Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Claimed simultaneous -- detections

 These detections are thus above (in luminosity) and after (in time) the end of the hard-to-soft transition, where \tC and \tB QPOs are usually detected.
 More interestingly, there is an observation that shows two narrow peaked components; Obs \obs{42}.

-\subsection{Simultaneous, yet unrelated, QPOs}
+\subsubsection{Simultaneous, yet unrelated, QPOs}

-This case corresponds to the brightest point of the outburst in the ultra-luminous state, with $\approx 11000$\,cnt/s, and with a rather low integrated fractional rms of $4.7\%$ in the $0.1-64$\,Hz range.
+This case corresponds to the brightest point of the outburst in the ultra-luminous state, with $\approx$ 11000\,cnt/s, and with a rather low integrated fractional rms of 4.7\% in the $0.1-64$\,Hz range.
 We report the power-density spectrum of this observation in Fig.\,\ref{fig:Obs42}, adapted from \citet{2023MNRAS.525..221R}.
 This shows the two significant components observed: (1) a low-frequency component located at $\nu_L = 6.84 \pm 0.03$\,Hz with a quality factor $Q_L = 6.8 \pm 0.5$, and (2) a high-frequency component located at $\nu_H = 18.7 \pm 0.1$\,Hz with $Q_H =2.4 \pm 0.2$.

-Interestingly, these two frequencies are not harmonically related, and while the time resolution is not sufficient to prove their coincidence, the dynamical power-spectrum suggest that both components are present throughout the whole observation \citep[][Figure~2]{2023MNRAS.525..221R}.
+Interestingly, these two frequencies are not harmonically related, and while the time resolution is not sufficient to prove their coincidence, the dynamical power spectrum suggest that both components are present throughout the whole observation \citep[][Figure~2]{2023MNRAS.525..221R}.

-\subsection{Simultaneous type B and type C?}
+\subsubsection{Simultaneous type B and type C}

 The low-frequency component $\nu_L$ could either be a \tB or a \tC, as both its quality factor $Q_L = 6.8 \pm 0.5$ and frequency $\nu_L = 6.84 \pm 0.03$\,Hz are consistent with usual values of either types.
 The high-frequency component $\nu_H = 18.7 \pm 0.1$\,Hz has a frequency that would be too high for typical \tB QPOs, but it does fit within range of typical \tC observed in this source.
-Its quality factor $Q_H = 2.4$ lies on the lower-hand of usual values, but it would not be the lowest among \tC of the outburst considered (see, e.g., Obs \obs{34}, 46, 75 in \citetalias{Motta12}).
+Its quality factor $Q_H = 2.4$ lies at the lower end of the usual values, but it would not be the lowest among \tC of the outburst considered (see, e.g., Obs \obs{34}, 46, 75 in \citetalias{Motta12}).
 The high-frequency component $\nu_H$ is thus likely to be a \tC, while the nature of the low-frequency one $\nu_L$ is still unclear.

-Let us first look at the time evolution of these QPOs.
+We first look at the time evolution of these QPOs.
 Both the observation that predates and the one that follows Obs \obs{42} have two significant components in their PDS: a \tC with $\nu \approx 17-18$\,Hz (close to $\nu_H = 18.7$) and a peaked noise component with $\nu \approx 6-7$\,Hz (close to $\nu_L = 6.84$).
-The time-evolution thus supports the idea that the high-frequency component $\nu_H$ is a \tC QPO while the low-frequency component $\nu_L$ is a QPO emerging from the peaked-noise component.
+The time-evolution thus supports the idea that the high-frequency component $\nu_H$ is a \tC QPO while the low-frequency component $\nu_L$ is a QPO emerging from the peaked noise component.